MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ```

 > [!TIP]
-> You can use the [HASTABLECONNECTION](HASTABLECONNECTION-function--database.md) to verifie whether a connection to an external database exists.
+> You can use the [HASTABLECONNECTION](HASTABLECONNECTION-function--database.md) to verify whether a connection to an external database exists.

 ### Using the Remove-NAVTableConnection cmdlet